 The people, language, and culture of the Netherlands is referred to as "Dutch".
 A modern European country today, Netherlands preserved its highly international character and is known for its liberal mentality.
 The Netherlands has many universities.
 The country has recently converted their own titles into the bachelor/master system.
 There are two types of universities: Academic (focussing more on theoretical knowledge, aka "Universiteit") or Applied Sciences (focussing more on practical knowledge, aka "Hogeschool")

-Top Master Programs in International Relations in Netherlands 2017/2018
+Top Master Programs in International Relations in Netherlands 2018

 Master in Political Science: International Relations and Transnational Governance

 The Master of Arts (MA) in International Relations enables students to analyze the complexities and processes involved in world politics and international affairs.
 Coursework provides exposure to the key subfields of the discipline and relevant issues such as globalization, human rights, humanitarian action, and economic development. [+]